amecky/c_hot_reload/README.md

 FirstPlugin* tmp = (FirstPlugin*)inst->data;
 ```
 The "data" pointer inside PluginInstance will change every time the plugin is loaded.
 So you need to obtain
-this one every time before you acutally use this.
+this one every time before you actually use this.

 # Loading plugins